MMorrison26/Online_News_Project/README.md

 #### Data Limitations

 We are realizing there might be an element of random chance when it comes to which articles will "go viral" and which will not.
 You can see from the screen shot below, there is no one predictor that stands out for accurately predicting popularity/shareability.
 Even when we reran the model with the top 3 and again with the top 7 attributes showing significance, the balanced accuracy score went down.

 <img width="600" alt="Features Importance Rank" src="https://github.com/MMorrison26/Online_News_Project/blob/main/Machine%20Learning/ML_feature_importance.png">

+Additionally, even though we had a good amount of data, if we wanted to look at the highly shared outlier subset, there was not a large enough set of outliers to run a machine learning model solely on those articles.
+So ultimately, we were left to examine all the articles in the dataset which covered a huge spread.

 ### Dashboard